heavyk/new-setup/oh-crap.md

   as many positive aspects that any manifestation (tragic or not) has, it also has negative aspects, which can be viewed as positive (foil), then the manifestaion *must* gain all of both the positive and negative aspects in the manifestation. it's the most difficult (some might say impossible) manifestation to attain, so it'll never happen: pipe dream. sometimes the better world is both worlds, and you get to choose if you want to view them separately (1,2,5,7) or together (2,4,6).
     huh, I just noticed, that probably corresponds to genetics as well: XYXX and XYY. interesting cause that would cause for something strange in the attraction: we'd probably be basically invisible to each other.

+#### 2023-06-23 23:33 - it took me -4 minutes to write that...

+or I looked at the date wrong. (gatta get that extension running again... sheesh)